micurs/relax.js/relaxjs/readme.md

 ## Resource Representation

 Relax.js default response format is **JSON**.
 Native Javascript data returned by a resource is automatically converted to JSON.
-However Realx.js provide two other standard formats: XML and HTML.
+However Realx.js provides two other standard formats: XML and HTML.

 ### HTML Views

 A Resource can be represented through a HTML page.
 Relax.js uses [underscore templating engine](http://underscorejs.org/#template) to bind resource data with a HTML template.
-HTML templates are located under a views directory and use the **'._'** extension.
+HTML templates are located under a **views** directory and use the **'._'** extension.
 To associate a view to a given resource you just need to specify the view name in the resource view property:

 ```javascript